 How It Works?

 SyncPenguin is a scalable two-way data synchronization and integration platform.
 You can use any of the pre-built synchronization connectors, request a new integration or develop your own.
 It is basically Zapier, but for two-way synchronizations (which they are not supporting).
-It allows customers to sync or migrate data between any paris of public cloud (or on-premise) APIs.
+It allows customers to sync or migrate data between any pairs of public cloud (or on-premise) APIs.

 The SyncPenguin Dashboard provides sophisticated testing, debugging, logging and monitoring functionality, which ensures your sync's flawless run.